Hopf BiGalois Theory for Hopf Algebroids: Hopf Galois extensions of Hopf algebroids

 A right $\cL$-comodule is a $\BB$-bimodule $\Gamma$, together with a $\BB$-bimodule map $\delta_{L}: \Gamma\to \Gamma\times_{B}\cL\subseteq\Gamma\di \cL$, written $\delta_{L}(p)=p \z\di p\o$ ($\delta_{L}$ is a $\BB$-bimodule map in the sense that $\delta_{L}(\Bar{b}p\Bar{b'})=p\z\ot \Bar{b}p\o\Bar{b'}$), such that

 for any $p\in \Gamma$. \end{defi} \begin{rem} Since a left bialgebroid $\cL$ is in particular a coring over $B$, there is already a notion of comodule over $\cL$.
 By definition, such a comodule over the coring $\cL$ has just one $B$-module structure.
-As proved in [Section 1.4 of \cite{HHP}], the two notions coincide: A left comodule over $\cL$ in the sense of the definition above is quite obviously a left comodule over the coring $\cL$, but also given a comodule over the coring $\cL$, there is a unique second $B$-module structure which makes it a comodule in the bialgebroid sense. \end{rem}
+As proved in [Section 1.4 of \cite{HHP}], the two notions coincide: A left comodule over $\cL$ in the sense of the definition above is quite obviously a left comodule over the coring $\cL$, but also given a comodule over the coring $\cL$, there is a unique second $B$-module structure which makes it a comodule in the bialgebroid sense.
+More precisely, given a left comodule $M$ of a coring $\cL$, the right $B$-module structure on $M$ is given by $mb:=\varepsilon(m\mo\,b)m\z$ for any $m\in M$.
+By direct computation one can check this is a right $B$-module.
+Moreover, we can also check the image of the coproduct belongs to Takeuchi product with respect to the right $B$-module structure.
+Indeed,